burntandfried/CSE185/README.md

 python mybwa.py hg19chr1.fa reads50.fq
 ```

-This should produce the output:
+This should produce to standard output:

 ```
 0       CTAAACCCTAAACCCTAACCCTAACCCTAACCCTAACCCTAACCCCAACC       245